 EPSC is a regular participant in meetings of TWG2, an EU technical working group on Seveso inspections, where EPSC represents the view of industry.
 The ultimate goal of the meetings is to harmonise the standards of inspection and enforcement of the Seveso directive, through creating common inspection criteria and sharing of case studies.
 TWG 2 organises the programme of annual Mutual Joint Visits (MJV) which are hosted by member states and are attended by regulators and representatives of EPSC.

 The EPSC Learning Sheet is meant to stimulate discussion on important process safety topics at operational sites and to improve competency & awareness in a pleasant format.
-The latest topic is: Run Away in a storage tank.
+The latest topic is: Chloride Stress Cracking.